SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

-The value of ``opaqueJoinedTriangles`` in this example is the same as ``joinedTriangles`` in the generics example in :ref:`OpaqueTypes_LimitsOfGenerics` above.
+The value of ``opaqueJoinedTriangles`` in this example is the same as ``joinedTriangles`` in the generics example in the :ref:`OpaqueTypes_LimitsOfGenerics` section earlier in this chapter.
-However, unlike that value,
-``flip(_:)`` and ``join(_:_:)`` wrap the underlying types that generic shape operations in an opaque return type, which prevents those types from being visible.
+However, unlike the value in that example, ``flip(_:)`` and ``join(_:_:)`` wrap the underlying types that the generic shape operations return in an opaque return type, which prevents those types from being visible.
 Both functions are generic because the types they rely on are generic,